kdeyev/345SecurityMQTT/README.md

-# 345SecurityMQTT
+# Home Assistant add-on for 345SecurityMQTT with Auto Discovery support

-This project is based [jlt24's 345SecurityMQTT](https://github.com/jlt24/345SecurityMQTT) project which is based on [fusterjj's HonewellSecurityMQTT](https://github.com/fusterjj/HoneywellSecurityMQTT) project which was based on [jhaines0's HoneywellSecurity](https://github.com/jhaines0/HoneywellSecurity).
+This project is based [jeffproe's 345SecurityMQTT](https://github.com/jeffproe/345SecurityMQTT) project which is based [jlt24's 345SecurityMQTT](https://github.com/jlt24/345SecurityMQTT) project which is based on [fusterjj's HonewellSecurityMQTT](https://github.com/fusterjj/HoneywellSecurityMQTT) project which was based on [jhaines0's HoneywellSecurity](https://github.com/jhaines0/HoneywellSecurity).
+Welcome to the open-source community :-).

 It listen's for events from 345MHz security sensors and sends messages via MQTT.

 It is a simple event/message translation, but some state/persistance was required to acheive debouncing of signals.